Syed Ahmad Barelvi: Reform movement

-Syed Ahmad was the first major Islamic theologian on the subcontinent to realize the necessity of an Islamic movement that was simultaneously scholarly, military, and political to repel the British.
-He eagerly addressed the Muslim masses directly, not traditional leaders, in his call for a popular jihad against a Sikh rule in Punjab.
-His evangelism—based on networks of preachers, collectors, and judges—also addressed the common people and not the rulers' courts.
+Syed Ahmad was the first major Islamic theologian in the subcontinent to call for an Islamic movement that was simultaneously scholarly, military, and political to counter the expansion of British rule.
+He eagerly addressed the Muslim masses directly instead of traditional leaders, in his call for a popular jihad against the Sikh rule in Punjab.
+His evangelism — based on networks of preachers, collectors, and judges — also addressed the common people, and not only the rulers' courts.

+At the core of the teachings of Syed Ahmad's Tariqa-i Muhammadiyah movement was its emphasis on upholding tawḥīd (monotheism) and adherence to Shari'a, and its opposition to superstitious beliefs and customs that were contrary to Shari'a.
+The movement denounced various local rituals and superstitious beliefs related to saint veneration and shrine visitations, which he regarded as bid'ah (religious innovations) and shirk (polytheism), and emphasis to uphold tawhid.
+However, unlike the Wahhabi movement in Najd, the supporters of the Tariqa-i Muhammadiyah movement did not oppose Sufism, and regarded themselves as traditional Sunni Sufis who campaigned against what they viewed as deviations from orthodox Sufism.
+Syed Ahmad himself was a Sufi saint and murshid who initiated many of his followers into the traditional Sufi orders.

-At the core of the reform movement initiated by Syed Ahmad was the advocacy of a puritanical interpretation of Tawhid (monotheism), similar to the Wahhabi movement in Arabia.
-The movement fought against local practices and customs related to saint veneration and grave visits, which they regarded as bid'ah (religious innovations) and shirk (polytheism) that corrupted Islam.
-Syed Ahmad's reformist teachings were set down in two prominent treatises: Sirat'ul Mustaqim (The Straight Path) and Taqwiyatul-Iman (Strengthening of the Faith), compiled by his acolyte Shah Muhammad Ismail.
-The two works stressed the centrality of Tawhid (monotheism), advocated that acts of worship—such as dua and sacrifices—belonged solely to God, and denounced all those practices and beliefs that were held in any way to compromise Tawhid.
-The followers of Syed Ahmad viewed three sources of threat to their beliefs: traditional Sufism, Shiism, and popular custom.
+Syed Ahmad's reformist teachings were set down in two prominent treatises: Sirat'ul Mustaqim (The Straight Path) and Taqwiyatul-Iman (Strengthening of the Faith), compiled by his acolyte Shah Isma'il Dehlvi.
+The two works stressed the centrality of tawhid (monotheism), advocated that acts of worship — such as du'a and sacrifices — belonged solely to God, and denounced all those practices and beliefs that were held in any way to compromise tawhid.
+According to Barbara Metcalf, the followers of Syed Ahmad identified three tendencies as sources of threat to their movement's teachings: "false Sufism, Shi'i doctrines and practices, and popular custom".